-The TV has a fairly low response time which results in little motion blur following moving objects.
+The TV has a very low response time which results in little motion blur following moving objects.
 Unfortunately it is slightly worse than the X900E, mostly due to the longer 0%-20% transition.

 Update 04/03/2017: The 0%-20% and 20%-0% transition have been remeasured with less noise.

-The X930E does have a flickering backlight, unlike most Sony TVs.
-It uses PWM to dim at a frequency of 960hz.
-This is both a multiple of 60Hz and very high, so it is unlikely to be noticeable even by those sensitive to flicker.
+The Sony X930E uses PWM at 960Hz to dim the backlight, starting at 17/50 backlight setting, but at that frequency it is not noticeable.
+Lowering the setting reduces the amplitude, while duty cycle remains constant.
 To decrease the flicker frequency and clear up motion, set 'MotionFlow' to 'Custom' and increase the 'Clearness' slider.
 Unfortunately it can't reduce the flicker to 60Hz.